 Camping wood stoves are becoming more popular because they are fueled naturally through wooden twigs and sticks foraged from around your campsite.
 You can purchase options with recharging capabilities, but a fuel source may not always be available, and a fire ban may hinder its usage.

 Although less common but growing in popularity, stoves burning denatured alcohol are inexpensive and ultralight.
-Denatured alcohol fuel is easy to find online or at camping stores, and alcohol stoves are a good choice for a lightweight camping stove while hiking.
+Denatured alcohol fuel is easy to find online or at camping stores, and alcohol stoves are a good choice for a lightweight camping stove while hiking, as long as alcohol stove safety is practiced.

 Using solar power as your stove fueling option is the most environmentally friendly available and there are no extra canisters to transport or refill.
 The biggest downside is during a cloudy or hazy day, you cannot use a solar camp stove with as much efficiency.
 Cooking times also take longer than the other options on this list.